- SCTA ADA Eligibility Policies and Procedures

 - Pay the proper fare.

 - Just like all passengers on SCTA vehicles, riders shall maintain appropriate, reasonable personal hygiene.
 If riders have open or seeping sores or are leaking bodily fluids, for health and safety reasons, SCTA may refuse service until the situation has been contained or corrected.

 - Keep service animals under control.
 This means that your animal must be properly leashed and/or harnessed and under the control of their handlers at all times.
 You are responsible for any damages or soiling by your animal.
 An animal may be prohibited from boarding an SCTA vehicle if that animal causes a particular threat to the driver or other passengers.
-All other animals must be caged and under the control of the passenger.
+Service animals are not permitted on vehicle seats.
+(Updated 10/1/18)

 - Comply with SCTA’s policy of securing ALL wheelchairs and mobility devices.